kolosokvit/java-interview-questions/part1.md

 }

 Resources that were defined/acquired first will be closed last.
 A try-with-resources block can still have the catch and finally blocks, which will work in the same way as with a traditional try block.

+**8. What's the difference between wait(1000) and sleep(1000)?**

+void wait(long timeout) - Object class's method, causes the current thread to wait until either another thread invokes the notify() method or the notifyAll() method for this object, or a specified amount of time has elapsed.

+static void sleep(long millis) - Thread class's method, causes the currently executing thread to sleep (temporarily cease execution) for the specified number of milliseconds, subject to the precision and accuracy of system timers and schedulers.

+Simply put, wait(long timeout) is an instance method that's used for thread synchronization.
+It can be called on any object, as it's defined right on java.lang.Object, but it can only be called from a synchronized block.
+It releases the lock on the object so that another thread can jump in and acquire a lock.

+On the other hand, Thread.sleep(long millis) is a static method that can be called from any context.
+Thread.sleep(long millis) pauses the current thread and does not release any locks.

+When we use the sleep(long millis) method, a thread gets started after a specified time interval, unless it is interrupted.
+For wait(long timeout), the waking up process is a bit more complicated.
+We can wake the thread by calling either the notify() or notifyAll() methods during timeout on the monitor that is being waited on.
+After timeout time has elapsed thread, that entered synchronized block with wait(long timeout) will go from waiting to runnable state.